 There is just one warning before we proceed: the plugin is not optimized for hourly bookings (so far); it’s suitable for date-based watercraft rental needs only (that is, the minimum booking slot is one day).
-If you do need hourly bookings, check out this tutorial.

 In any case, I’ll try to take you through the most essential tools of this plugin so you can make up your mind.